MohamedMohsen-SWE/compresso/README.md

 # Compresso

-**Compresso** is a lightweight and safe **Huffman coding CLI tool** for compressing and decompressing text files.
+**Compresso** is a lightweight  **Huffman coding CLI tool** for compressing and decompressing text files.

 ## 🚀 Features
 - Compress any text file into a `.huff` binary file
 - Decompress `.huff` files back to their original form
 - Displays compression ratio (original size vs compressed size)
-- Safe error handling (no silent overwrites, clear error messages)
 - Cross-platform (Linux, macOS, Windows with GCC/MinGW)

 ---